JustinLogue/Javascript-FrameWorks-Group-project/README.md

 - Mathew Saji Varkey
 - Nijin Sino
 - Abin Biju
+- Burak Alay

 Project Description:
-This project is a Discord app built using Node.js and the Discord.js library.
+This project is a Discord application built using Node.js and the Discord.js library.
-The app connects to a Discord server and responds to user commands.
-It was developed to demonstrate the fundamentals of creating interactive Discord apps.
+The goal of the assignment was to design a functional Discord bot that responds to user messages in a server.
+The bot recognizes specific commands and provides helpful responses.
+This project demonstrates the fundamentals of building event-driven applications, working with APIs, and using JavaScript packages.

+Key Features of the Discord App:
+- Responds to user commands in a Discord server
+- Includes multiple commands located inside a "commands" folder
+- Uses modular command files for scalability
+- Uses Node.js and Discord.js to connect the bot to the Discord API
+- Includes a secure configuration file (example provided) to keep the bot token private

 How to Run the App (Step-by-Step):
-1. Clone the GitHub repository to your computer.
+1. Clone this GitHub repository to your computer.
-2. Open the project folder and go into the folder named “groupAssignment”.
+2. Open the project folder in Visual Studio Code or any IDE.
-3. Open a terminal inside this folder.
+3. Open a terminal inside the project folder.
-4. Install all required dependencies by running: npm install
+4. Install all dependencies by running: npm install
-5. Create a file called config.json in the same folder and add the Discord token in this format:
+5. Create a new file called `config.json` in the project folder and add the bot token in this format:
    {
-     "token": "YOUR_DISCORD_APP_TOKEN"
+     "token": "YOUR_DISCORD_BOT_TOKEN"
    }
 6. Save the file.
-7. Start the app by running:
+7. Start the bot by running:
    node index.js
-8. Make sure the app has already been added to a Discord server before testing.
+8. Make sure the bot has already been added to a Discord server that you can test in.

 Commands Available for Testing:
-!hello — Responds with a greeting
+!hello   → Bot replies with a greeting
-!help  — Displays available commands
+!help    → Lists the available commands
-!ping  — Responds with latency information
+!ping    → Shows response speed / latency

-Files in the Project:
+Project Files:
-index.js — Main app logic
+index.js       – Main application logic and bot login
-package.json — Dependencies and metadata
+package.json   – Dependencies and metadata
+package-lock.json – Required only for dependency tracking
+commands/      – Folder containing separate command files
-config.json — Stores Discord token locally (not uploaded for security)
+config.json    – Stores the bot token locally (not uploaded for security)

-Contributions / Roles:
+config.json.example – Template file showing where the token must be inserted

+Security Notes:
+The bot token is **not** included in the GitHub repository.
+A sample file (`config.json.example`) is included so anyone running the bot can supply their own token.
+Uploading the real token would make the bot public and unsafe.

+Contributions of Each Group Member:
-Justin Logue — Core Discord app development and command features
+- Justin Logue — Set up the base project, organized repository, and managed deployment.
-Mathew Saji Varkey — GitHub setup, README documentation, and deployment support
+- Mathew Saji Varkey — Wrote README documentation and assisted with structure and commands.
-Nijin Sino — Testing and feedback during development
+- Nijin Sino — Contributed to command functionality and testing.
-Abin Biju — Testing and group coordination
+- Abin Biju — Helped with debugging and running the app in the server.

-Notes:
-The config.json file is intentionally excluded from the repository to protect the Discord token.
-If a token is exposed publicly, it must be reset in the Discord Developer Portal.

-Course Information:
-This project is submitted for the COMP2068 JavaScript Frameworks course at Georgian College.
+- Burak Alay — Assisted in development and command interaction testing.

+Future Improvements (Optional ideas):
+- Add more interactive commands
+- Add slash commands application-wide
+- Host the bot permanently using Render or another cloud service
+- Create a web dashboard to control bot settings

+End of README